What Is an Electric Furnace?

 When it comes to the gas vs. electric furnace debate, one of the most significant considerations is the cost.
 Compared to the cost of running a gas furnace, the cost of using an electric furnace is several times more expensive.

-The average price a residential customer in the United States pays for electricity is 13.31 cents per kilowatt-hour (kWh).
-Homes in America use an average of 877 kWh of electricity per month, creating an estimated monthly energy cost of $117.
+The average price a residential customer in the United States pays for electricity is 16.54 cents per kilowatt-hour (kWh).
+Homes in America use an average of 899 kWh of electricity per month, creating an estimated monthly energy cost of about $140.
 If you live in a region where temperatures are naturally cooler and winters are more extreme, you can plan to pay more each month.

-Investing in an electric furnace means considering a number of elements to ensure you select the right heating unit for your home.
+Investing in an electric furnace means considering a number of factors to ensure you select the right heating unit for your home.
 When choosing the best electric furnace, be aware of these factors:

 - Energy efficiency: Electricity is more expensive than gas or oil, so you will ideally want an electric furnace that is energy efficient.
 Every furnace comes with an efficiency rating, and higher rating means the appliance uses less electricity to produce more heat.

 - Climate: If your geographic location experiences only mild winters, you could afford to run the electric furnace full time without risking skyrocketing bills.
-However, if you live in a region that battles freezing, sub-zero temperatures, then you should look for furnaces with stronger heating capacity and stricter efficiency standards.
-Refer to the Energy Star website to find out how to pick the right electric furnace for your climate.
+However, if you live in a region that battles freezing and even sub-zero temperatures, then you should look for furnaces with stronger heating capacity and stricter efficiency standards.

 - Brand: Not all brands of electric furnaces have developed the same reputation.
 Before you buy the unit, make sure to read customer reviews to learn more about homeowners’ experiences with each brand.
 Browse the top furnace brands to determine why buyers like each one.